centrapay/centrapay-docs/legacy/src/api/payment-requests/legacy-payment-requests.md

 {% h4 Refund a Pre Auth Payment Request with Confirmations %}

 The legacy refund endpoint cannot be used to refund Pre Auth Payment Requests with Confirmations.
-To Refund Pre Auth Payment Requests with Confirmations please use the [non-legacy refund endpoint][].
+Please use the [non-legacy refund endpoint][] instead.

 {% h4 Required Parameters for one time refund %}